microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots.md

 ### I. External services triggering
 You have access to notifications libraries, and RESTful POST and GET from a Robot script.
 This allows you to call external services from your data workflow.
-For example, at Microshare.io we like to log on our slack channel, below is an example about how to do just that.
+For example, at Microshare® we like to log on our slack channel, below is an example about how to do just that.

 {% highlight js %}
   var webhookURL = 'The webhook to a Slack channel: https://api.slack.com/incoming-webhooks';